 It took some experimenting with card layout, but I was finally able to get 10 cards scanned at once after about a dozen tries.
 The ideal arrangement was two vertical columns of five with an inch spacing between rows and cards.
 To start a scan, open the app and swipe the screen down or press the button at the bottom.
 Your camera opens and the app immediately starts looking for cards; within seconds, the purple-blue circles will detect cards.
 When all cards are circled, tap the shutter button, and Wantedly People will import all of the cards at once.

-With 10, the quality of the scans degraded a bit, and cards with unusual fonts, larger images, and those with handwritten notes proved more difficult to capture accurately.
+With 10, the quality of the scans degraded a bit, and cards with unusual fonts, larger images, and those with handwritten notes (unsurprisingly) proved more difficult to capture accurately.
 I found scanning eight cards was the sweet spot between good quantity and quality.
-Also, after isolating the tricky cards by themselves, the scanner worked fine.
+Also, after isolating the tricky cards by themselves, the scanner was more accurate.

 Wantedly People doesn't save your business cards to your address book or other apps.
 To do that, you have to open the Wantedly People companion web app, download your contacts as a .CSV, and then import the file to your phone or other apps such as a CRM.
 For a free option with the ability to scan multiple cards at once, it will be worth these extra steps for many users.

 Wantedly People price: Free

 Best business card reader app for ease of use